 Fabia Veçoso is a Postdoctoral Fellow with the Laureate Program in International Law.
 Her research project focuses on the emergence and circulation of the principle of non-intervention in Latin America in the twentieth century.
 The project explores the ways in which Latin American lawyers engaged with the vocabulary of international law aiming to challenge practices of foreign intervention in the region.
 This historical exploration of regional understandings of intervention and non-intervention seeks to open space for critically grasping the role of international law in projects of spatial ordering, enabling a detailed interrogation about the different regional sensibilities that are being articulated in Latin America today under the international legal vocabulary.

 Before joining Melbourne Law School, Fabia was an assistant professor of International Relations at the Federal University of São Paulo.
 Her research and teaching interests are focused on the theory and history of international law, regionalism and Latin America, and international human rights law.
 Fabia earned her LLB and LLM from the University of São Paulo Law School.
 She completed her doctorate in international law at the University of São Paulo Law School, examining the case law of the Inter-American Court of Human Rights related to amnesties, and was a Doctoral Visiting Research Fellow at the Erik Castrén Institute of International Law and Human Rights at the University of Helsinki.

 - Co-convener with Ntina Tzouvala of the Laureate Seminar Series

 Memberships and Affiliations

-- Latin American Society of International Law
+- Co-coordinator with João Henrique Roriz of the Interest Groups of the Latin American Society of International Law

-- International Law Association - Brazilian Branch
+- Member of the International Law Association - Brazilian Branch